-Burdock is easily recognised by its prickly seed heads (a 'burr'), which have a somewhat pesky tendency to cling to our clothing but its persistence for attachment is what brought burdock from the Old World to the New World of America and Canada and inspired the design of Velcro after the hook-and-loop design of the seeds caught the attention of Swiss inventor George de Mestral in the early 1940’s.
+Burdock is easily recognised by its prickly seed heads (a 'burr'), which have a somewhat pesky tendency to cling to our clothing but its persistence for attachment is what brought burdock from the Old World to the New World of America and Canada.
+It inspired the design of Velcro after the hook-and-loop design of the seeds caught the attention of Swiss inventor George de Mestral in the early 1940’s.

-In herbal medicine burdock has a long history of use in the elimination of toxins, most notably as a blood purifier, diaphoretic (increases sweating), and a diuretic.
-The root of the plant is attributed with the ability to stimulate bile production and to help regenerate cells of the liver and is also reputed to reduce excessive levels of uric acid in the blood and deter the formation of monosodium urate crystals.
+In herbal medicine, burdock has a long history of use in the elimination of toxins, most notably as a blood purifier, diaphoretic (increases sweating), and a diuretic.
+The root of the plant is attributed with the ability to stimulate bile production and to help regenerate cells of the liver and is also reputed to reduce excessive levels of uric acid in the blood and to deter the formation of monosodium urate crystals.
 The herb is also said to be an aphrodisiac.

 In Traditional Chinese Medicine, the seeds are known as niupangzi (also Niu Bang Zi) and are used to expel wind-heat that accompanies cough, fever, sore throat, arthritis, rheumatism, anorexia nervosa, and various gastrointestinal disorders.

 Burdock root's wide reaching uses are due to the presence of more than a dozen different polyacetylene compounds, several of which have been proven to possess antibacterial and antifungal properties.
 The herb also contains inulin, which helps to regulate inflammatory responses initiated by the immune system.